 Childcare Support Scheme - free childcare vouchers

-Both the childcare support scheme and the childcare voucher scheme which operates through salary sacrifice are discretionary (and do not form part of employees’ terms of employment).
+The information below explains who is eligible for free childcare vouchers and how the scheme works, along with details on the vouchers available by salary sacrifice.
+Both of these schemes are discretionary (and do not form part of employees’ terms of employment).
 Provision of these benefits will be reviewed from time to time and the College reserves the right to vary or discontinue the arrangements outlined below.

 A new Government-run scheme is being launched called Tax-Free Childcare (TFC).
 TFC is being rolled out in such a way that allows the youngest children to enter the scheme first.